Hypnootize/Hypnotize-m0rehud/README.md

 The most notable differences from m0rehud are the modern menus and integrated minmode as well as some ui improvements here and there 👀

+*Note: this hud edit is mostly intended for 1080p*

 <a>INSTALLATION</a>
 ====